-5 In three herds, serological analyses were inconclusive for antibodies against TGEV, while antibodies against PRCV were detected.
+5 For some herds, serological analyses were inconclusive for antibodies against TGEV, while antibodies against PRCV were detected in other animals from the herds.
 We consider it likely that this is due to serological cross-reactions between PRCV and TGEV.
 See discussion for details.

-Figure 1: Serological results and geographical distribution of swine herds tested for antibodies against porcine respiratory coronavirus in the surveillance programme for specific viral infections in 2022.
+Figure 2.
+Serological results and geographical distribution of swine herds tested for antibodies against porcine respiratory coronavirus in the surveillance programme for specific viral infections in 2023.